Thor-DraperJr/Thor-DraperJr.github.io/_posts/2021-05-06-framework.md

 One quote stuck with me.
 Gates said, “If you read enough, there’s a similarity between things that make it easy, because this thing is like this other thing.
 If you have a broad framework, then you have a place to put everything”.

-When I changed my outlook from solving a single problem to creating a framework, it allowed me to emphasize finishing everything I was reading.
+When I changed my outlook from solving a single problem to creating a framework, I emphasized finishing everything I was reading.

 Finish what you’re reading before moving on.